Supporting Black Businesses, Not A Plan B

 Starbucks has always been just Starbucks.
 No negative thoughts in a general sense.
-Only that their everywhere and you can count on that for sure.
-Since the existence of Starbucks it has been a place to meet, to study or to simply enjoy one of their signature drinks.
-During Grad school I spent endless hours there until it was time to close and I closed with them.
+Only that they’re everywhere and you can count on that for sure.
+Since the existence of Starbucks, it has been a place to meet, to study or to simply enjoy one of their signature drinks.
+During Grad school, I spent endless hours there until it was time to close and I closed with them.
 The only place I felt I could go to entrench myself in my studies.
 Fast forward to now, Today.
 My opinion has not really changed.
 To be honest, nothing has changed.
 Only that, In my personal opinion, I am disappointed in their approach because to me it was a management issue, not a company cultural issue.

 Though I do feel that they are working hard to resolve the issues that can come from the unlawful arrest of two innocent black young males.
 As the world watched on April 12th when the video went viral with the arrest of 2 black men for simply waiting inside of a Starbucks for a business meeting and arrested for not purchasing anything and were not allowed to use the restroom.
 With everyone calling for a boycott, I pose the question is that the right form of action to take?
 Why would I say or think that?
 We can boycott and jump on all types of social media outlets.
 Screaming that we are outraged and upset but tomorrow we will be mad and outrage at another business or company.
 We hold the largest buying power yet our money only stays with us a mere 6 hours.
 Instead of boycotting, why not pull together in order to solve the real problem “Us!”